COVID-19 information for students

 - Careers and Employment have appointments and workshops available to help with career decision making, job applications, and interview preparation.
 Details of employer events are listed on CareerHub along with job and internship listings.
 The new online career centre has modules on self-awareness and career possibilities, as well as a CV checker and interview preparation tools.

-- Find information on Pasifika Student Success at alert levels 1 and 2.
+- Find information on Pasifika Student Success.

 - Contact our rainbow and inclusion adviser email@example.com or our refugee-background student adviser firstname.lastname@example.org if you would like to make an appointment.